Sparse Generalized Yule-Walker Estimation for Large Spatio-temporal Autoregressions with an Application to NO2 Satellite Data: Empirical Application

 A rolling-window approach is used to assess the predictive power of the SPLASH estimator.
-Each window contains 80\% of the data, or 641 days, such that a total of 160 one-step ahead forecasts can be produced.
+Each window contains 80\% of the data (641 days) allowing 160 one-step ahead forecasts to be made.
 For each window, we proceed along the following four steps: (i) de-mean the data, (ii) determine the hyperparameters and estimate each model, (iii) produce a forecast for the de-meaned data, and (iv) add the means back to the forecast.
 In addition to the estimators described in the simulation section (Section \ref{sec:MC}, see page \pageref{sec:MC}), we add another forecast: the window's mean.
 This new forecast is abbreviated CONST and all other forecasts follow the notational conventions from the simulation section.
-Similarly, all tuning parameters are chosen via the time-series cross-validation procedure outlined in Section \ref{sec:MC}.
+For SPLASH, we follow the procedure described in Section \ref{sec:simulation_setting} and set $\lambda = 1.8\times 10^{-4}\lambda_\max$.
 The spatial grid contains $N=5\times 9 = 45$ spatial units, such that the SPLASH($\alpha$,$\lambda$) models contain $2N^2-N = 4,005$ parameters.
 For the purpose of identifiability, we band the spatial matrix $\bA$ and autoregressive matrix $\bB$ such that $a_{ij} = b_{ij} = 0$ for $\abs{i-j} > \lfloor N/4 \rfloor = 11$.
-By ordering the spatial units vertically, this banding puts no restrictions on the degree of vertical interaction but allows no more than second-order interaction between horizontal neighbours (see Figure \ref{fig:spatial_grid_London} in Appendix \ref{App:satellite} for details).
+By ordering the spatial units vertically, this banding puts no restrictions on the vertical interactions but allows no more than second-order interaction between horizontal neighbours (see Figure \ref{fig:spatial_grid_London} in the Supplementary Appendix \ref{App:Satellite_Data} for details).